-The Tees Valley Combined Authority Board is made up of representatives from the five Tees Valley Local Authorities and the chair of Tees Valley Local Enterprise Partnership.
+The Tees Valley Combined Authority Board is chaired by the Mayor of Tees Valley and is made up of representatives from the five Tees Valley Local Authorities and the chair of Tees Valley Local Enterprise Partnership.
 Other members of the Tees Valley Local Enterprise Partnership board are associate members of the combined authority.

 Mayor David Budd, Mayor of Middlesbrough and Chair of Tees Valley Combined Authority

 Mayor Budd, who has lived in and worked around Middlesbrough his whole life and raised his family in the town, was elected as Middlesbrough’s second directly-elected Mayor in May 2015.